-The OPTIFLUX 4000 huh?
-Your question is a popular one in flow meter installation.
+Installing the KROHNE OPTIFLUX 4000 electromagnetic flow meter huh?
+Your question is a popular one.
 You should always find out first rather than install and find mistakes later.
 Electromagnetic flow meter installation has no special secrets, but you need to pay attention to the little details.

 Here we’ll list the most relevant points to check before and during your installation of the OPTIFLUX 4000.
 These recommendations come straight from KROHNE, so ignore them at your peril.
 I’ll link you to the manual as well.